TEnders64/OnlinePython_Lectures/FlaskBasic/lecture1.md

 ####Where Are We?
 - We've learned Python
   - Those fundamentals are going to come in handy!
-- We've learned MySQL
-  - SQL queries are tough, but they're necessary to CRUD our database.
 - Now where?
   - Let's build some stuff!